 For answers to common questions about Cloud Interconnect architecture and features, see the Cloud Interconnect FAQ.

-- To learn about best practices when planning for and configuring Cloud Interconnect, see Best practices for Cloud Interconnect.
+To learn about best practices when planning for and configuring Cloud Interconnect, see Best practices.